hashicorp/terraform-provider-azurerm/website/docs/d/app_service_certificate.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `read` - (Defaults to 5 minutes) Used when retrieving the   Gets information about an App Service certificate.
+* `read` - (Defaults to 5 minutes) Used when retrieving the App Service Certificate.